 The nuclear power plant inspector qualification system established in the AEC headquarters has proved to be an effective way to continuously enhance the knowledge and skills for staff in the AEC.
-To become a NPP inspector, a new employee has to perform the self studies, on-the-job training, and finish several basic courses and NPP's system courses.
-Then, after passing all the required tests and examinations, he or she may obtain an inspector certificate in order to formally serve as a qualified NPP inspector.
-An inspector may apply for a senior NPP inspector if he or she has served as an inspector for at least 6 years.
-In doing this, the applicant has to perform the self studies and on-the-job training with advanced courses again, and may then obtain a senior inspector certificate in order to formally serve as a qualified senior NPP inspector after passing the required examinations and evaluations.
-The effective periods for the certificates of both inspectors and senior inspectors are 6 years.
-Both inspectors and senior inspectors are required to take at least 30 hours of training courses every two years to keep their certificates valid.
+The inspectors are divided into five categories: NPP inspectors, radiation protection inspectors, nuclear security and emergency response inspectors, radioactive materials management inspectors, and decommissioning inspectors.
+Each category further includes two levels of inspector, the inspector and the senior inspector.
+To become an inspector, a new employee has to perform the self studies, on-the-job training, and finish several basic courses and other related professional courses.
+Then, after passing all the required tests and examinations, he or she may obtain an inspector certificate in order to formally serve as a qualified inspector.
+The inspector/senior inspector certificate is issued by AEC and has the effective period of 6 years.
+An inspector may apply for a senior inspector if he or she has served as an inspector for at least a certain amount of years (6 years for the senior NPP inspector, 4 years for the senior radiation protection inspector, 4 years for the senior nuclear security and emergency response inspector, 6 years for the senior radioactive materials management inspector, and 6 years for the senior decommissioning inspector) and fulfilled other requirements.
+In doing this, the applicant has to perform the self studies and on-the-job training with advanced courses again, and may then obtain a senior inspector certificate in order to formally serve as a qualified senior inspector after passing the required examinations and evaluations.
+In addition, NPP inspector, senior NPP inspectors, decommissioning inspectors, and senior decommissioning inspectors are all required to take at least 30 hours of training courses every two years to keep their certificates valid.